dglux/html2canvas/readme.md

 #### Notice ####

 Modified for use within DGLogik.
 If you want to use it or expand on it compared to the normal html2canvas, go ahead.
-Perhaps you could message me (mbullington) on Freenode, and we could get a viable fork going.
-I'll try to fix bugs and issues, but it's not a huge priority.
+Support for this version of html2canvas is not guarenteed outside of DGLogik, use this at your own risk.

+All below documentation should still be accurate.
+Here's a rather incomplete list of what this modified version supports that the upstream version does not:

+- Fix some bugs with the text-shadow property.
+- Fixed overflow issue with border-radius property.
+- Allowed linear-gradient to be specified in degrees.
+- Partially implement radial-gradient property, supports positioned elliptic and radial gradients.
+- Implement box-shadow property.
+- Integrated a modified version of canvg into html2canvas as SVGParser.
+- Fix issues with SVG overflow and other positioning issues.
+- Allow for specifing width and height in html2canvas's options.
+- Better support for iframes, element can now be of a different document.
+- html2canvas function now accepts HTML as a String, and will parse it correctly inside a hidden iframe.

 #### JavaScript HTML renderer ####